What Is the Fat Acceptance Movement?

 A 2012 Harris Interactive/HealthDay poll found that Fifty-two percent of people who fell into the "obese" or "morbidly obese" categories believe they have been discriminated against when applying for a job or promotion.

-This study shows that obesity has been found to be a factor in employment discrimination.
+Further, obesity has been found to be a factor in employment discrimination.

 This study found that higher patient BMI was associated with lower physician respect.
 Further research is needed to understand if lower physician respect for patients with higher BMI adversely affects the quality of care.